Catacomb-Snatch/Catacomb-Snatch/README.md

   ☐ Texture thingies aren't done
      - ☐ Animations for other characters, mainly need to make idle ones for them

 If you would like to help with this, download this repo, unzip it, and open the Unity Hub.
-Press add, and locate where you unzipped the repo.
+Press the ADD button in the Projects tab, and locate where you unzipped the repo.

 If you are using Windows (Visual Studio), you'll need to go to Edit > Prefrences > External Tools > External Script Editor (It's the first one on the 'External Tools' page).
 Select 'Visual Studio (Whatever edition you have)', and now you are done with setup with Unity.